 The Project involved the new construction of an extended-stay Home2

 Suits by Hilton hotel and remodel of an Applebee’s restaurant on the south side of Kansas City, Kansas near the University of Kansas Hospital.
 The site was occupied by a deteriorated shopping center that was demolished and is being replaced by the hotel with the existing Applebee’s remodeled.
 As stated by the development group without the NMTC allocation the project would have been unable to move forward.
-The hotel will provide much needed extended stay options for families and patients of the hospital and drive investment in the distressed community.
+The hotel provides much needed extended stay options for families and patients of the hospital and drive investment in the distressed community.
 The building incorporates sustainable design, conducting environmental remediation, and focusing on transit-oriented transportation.
-Located near a transit bus stop that connects with the KU Hospital and several businesses in the immediate area, so hotel visitors will have no trouble getting to and from the medical
+Located near a transit bus stop that connects with the KU Hospital and several businesses in the immediate area, so hotel visitors has no trouble getting to and from the medical

 campus or having access to local businesses.